mysociety/fixmystreet/customising/css.md

 FixMyStreet now needs to absorb those changes by rebuilding the CSS.
 There's a task in the `bin` directory called `make_css` that will do this for you.
-You'll need to be logged into your shell in the `fixmystreet` directory, then do:
+You'll need to be logged into your shell in the `fixmystreet` directory as the site user, then do:

     bin/make_css

 This will update the CSS files.
+You can run the command just for your cobrand by specifying the path to your cobrand’s SCSS as an argument, e.g.:

+    bin/make_css web/cobrands/fixmypark

 Keep an eye on the output of that command &mdash; if there's a problem (for example, if you've made a mistake in the SCSS syntax, which is easy to do), it